 Membership is $25 and members receive a certificate and a copy of the official Lambda Alpha journal Journal of Man.
 Members can also order honors graduation stoles and/or cloisonné pins for their graduation gowns.

-If you meet the above qualifications and have not been notified by the department, please contact Dr. Meyers at email@example.com.
+If you meet the above qualifications and have not been notified by the department, please contact Dr. Murray at email@example.com.

 2017 Lambda Alpha Inductees